tukl-msd/finance.zynqpricer.hls/hls/mersenne_twister_streaming/README.md

 ==========================================

 ---
-Verified to work with Vivado HLS 2013.4.
+Info: Verified to work with Vivado HLS 2013.4.
 Use this version from now on.
 ---

 Generate uniform distributed random numbers used for Monte Carlo simulations.